fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/prerequisite/prerequisite.rst

 PHP
 ---

-As of 1.4 release, FusionDirectory requires `PHP <https://www.php.net>`_ 7.0 or more recent.
+As of 1.4 release, FusionDirectory requires `PHP <https://www.php.net>`_ 7.3 or 7.4.

 .. note::